nrcharu/FnL/postman/readme.md

 The ID created at scenario #3 is passed on to the subsequent requests.

-The following validations are given at Collection level -Validate the response status code to be 200
+The following validations are given at Collection level
+	- Validate the response status code to be 200
 	- Validate the schema of the response data

 The {{base_url}} is declared as Collection level variable.